Mohamed Ahmed Ramadan: Career

 In June 2021, he competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 He was eliminated in his Fourth match by Athlete from Kosovo.

-He continues his success by Climbing the world Ranking by achieving two bronze medals in Karate1 Premier League Istanbul and Cairo 2021, Silver Medal in Karate1 Premier League Fujairah 2022 and Bronze Medal in Karate1 Premier League Matosinhos 2022 Until he becomes 3rd in the current world ranking -84 kg from July 2022 till January 2023.
+He continues his success by Climbing the world Ranking by achieving two bronze medals in Karate1 Premier League Istanbul and Cairo 2021, Silver Medal in Karate1 Premier League Fujairah 2022 and bronze medal in Karate1 Premier League Matosinhos 2022 Until he becomes 3rd in the current world ranking -84 kg from July 2022 till January 2023.

-In December 2022, he achieved the gold medal in African Championship that had been held in Durban, South Africa, He got gold with Egypt Team in Senior Male team Fights after beating Algeria team in the final 3-0.
+In December 2022, he achieved the gold medal in African Championship that had been held in Durban, South Africa, He got gold with Egypt Team in Senior Male team Fights after beating Algeria team in the final 3–0.

-in January 2023, he was able to achieve the Grand Winner award from World Karate Federation to declare that he is the best in category -84kg of season 2022 in Karate1 events, and it's mandatory to achieve this award to get the highest points in Karate1 Premier League Standing and to Participate at least in 4 events out 5 events during the season according to WKF rules 2022, after this season he reached the 2nd place in the world ranking in the February 2023.
+in January 2023, he was able to achieve the Grand Winner award from World Karate Federation to declare that he is the best in category -84 kg of season 2022 in Karate1 events, and it's mandatory to achieve this award to get the highest points in Karate1 Premier League Standing and to Participate at least in 4 events out 5 events during the season according to WKF rules 2022, after this season he reached the 2nd place in the world ranking in the February 2023.

+in May 2023, he achieved his 10th medal in Karate1 events after achieving the bronze medal Karate1 Premier League Rabat 2023 in category -84 kg.

 International Awards

 He achieved the Grand Winner for season 2022 in Category -84 kg from World Karate Federation to declare that he is the best of the best in Karate1 Premier League events.

+on 26 June 2024, He broke the world record of "the most jumping martial arts high kicks on one leg in one minute" in the Guinness World Records by achieving 100 kicks in one minute.